Objects, Methods & Integers

 :

-You may be thinking that you're wasting your time in this tedious loop of running the test, checking the error message and writing the minimal amount of code to fix the error message.
-I have two points about this practice:
+You may be thinking that you're wasting your time in this tedious loop of checking the test error message and writing the minimal amount of code to fix the error message.
+The point here is that it is a nice way to prevent over-engineering.
+Your tests are the "executable requirements", and your software just needs to meet such requirements.

 The failure message says that the expected result is "1000"